Team-up

 In superhero comic books, a team-up is a fictional crossover where two or more superheroes or superhero teams who usually do not appear together work together on a shared goal.

 Overview

 The first team-up between characters published in different comics from the same publisher was published in 1940 by the MLJ Comics.
 Pep Comics #4, by Harry Shorten and Irv Novick, featured a story with the Shield, which was continued in Top Notch Comics #5, by Will Harr and Edd Ashe.
 In that comic, the Shield met the Wizard.
 Timely Comics would follow, with a team-up between Sub-Mariner and Human Torch.
 National Comics Publications took the team-up concept one step further and created the Justice Society of America, the first superhero group, composed of superheroes who starred their own comic books.
+In international comics, the Phantom teamed up with Zigomar in 1939.

 The team-up was an important worldbuilding narrative device, one that allowed for the creation of a shared universe concept.